Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Terahertz and Skin Interaction

-Because skin contains water and is superficial, terahertz research often focuses on skin, imaging, surface interaction, and shallow penetration questions.
+Because skin contains substantial water and is a surface tissue, terahertz research frequently includes skin, imaging, spectroscopy, absorption, and shallow-interaction questions.

-For consumer wellness devices, this means claims about deep internal effects should be read cautiously unless the product provides strong device-specific evidence.
+For consumer wellness devices, this means claims about deep internal penetration or organ-level effects should be read cautiously unless strong evidence supports the exact technology, output, exposure conditions, and product.

-General research interest does not automatically validate every commercial claim.
+General terahertz research does not automatically validate a specific consumer-device penetration claim.

 Terahertz Therapy vs Terahertz Research